adl5423/shrimpl-language/README.md

 * Basic machine learning with linear regression
 * Optional AI‑assisted endpoints with OpenAI helpers
 * Optional JWT auth, JSON Schema validation, and static type checking
+* A SQLite‑backed ORM driven by `model` declarations and simple built‑ins (`orm_insert`, `orm_find_by_id`)
+* A smoother editor experience thanks to a bundled language server in the VS Code extension

-Learners can start with a few lines of code, see immediate results in the browser, and progressively discover more advanced ideas without leaving the language.
+Learners can start with a few lines of code, see immediate results in the browser, and progressively discover more advanced ideas like authentication, validation, persistence, and editor tooling without leaving the language.